"Teaching children about the natural world should be treated as one of the most important events in their lives." — Thomas Berry

 Creekside Kinderclass Preschool and Early Childhood Programs develop the growing child’s senses, imagination, and awareness of self and others in a nurturing, rhythmic, and homelike environment.
 Our Waldorf-inspired programs are designed to provide a gradual transition from the life of the home to the structure of an elementary school.
 It is based upon the simple yet profound concepts of imitation, repetition, and creative play.

-Creekside Kinderclass Preschool serves children from 3 to 6 years old.
-We are now accepting applications for the 2021-2022 school year.
+Creekside Kinderclass Preschool serves children from 3 to 5 years old.
+We will begin accepting applications on February 1, 2023 for the 2023-2024 school year.

 Take a tour of our preschool by clicking the link below.